ssbothwell/Dapp-Research/README.md

 > of the smart contract and require a compatible client to recognize them.
 > Contract assets can adhere to certain standards in order to achieve
 > compatibility with most clients

+### Economic Model

+NEO has two native tokens, NEO (abbreviated symbol NEO) and NeoGas (abbreviated symbol GAS).

+NEO, with a total of 100 million tokens, represents the right to manage the network.
+Management rights include voting for bookkeeping, NEO network parameter changes, and so on.
+The minimum unit of NEO is 1 and tokens cannot be subdivided.

+GAS is the fuel token for the realization of NEO network resource control, with a maximum total limit of 100 million.
+The NEO network charges for the operation and storage of tokens and smart contracts, thereby creating economic incentives for bookkeepers and preventing the abuse of resources.
+The minimum unit of GAS is 0.00000001.

+**In the genesis block of the NEO network, 100 million NEOs are generated, GAS has not yet been generated.** 100 million GAS, corresponding to the 100 million NEO, will be generated through a decay algorithm in about 22 years time to address holding NEO.
+If NEO is transferred to a new address, the subsequent GAS generated will be credited to the new address.

 #### Consensus Mechanisms:
   * Proof of Stake ([Byzantine Fault Tolerant](https://en.wikipedia.org/wiki/Byzantine_fault_tolerance))